 - Insulated wire – $1.57 billion

-- Broadcasting accessories – $1.34 billion
+- Packaged Medicaments – $1.34 billion

-From 2013 to 2018, total imports grew by $8.8 billion.
+From 2013 to 2018, Slovakia’s total imports grew by $8.8 billion.
 The biggest import market is Germany ($15.8 billion), with Czechia ($14.3 billion) close on its heels.

 Imports originate mostly from Vietnam ($3.79 billion), while exports are destined for Poland ($838 million), Italy ($655 million), Czechia ($491 million), Romania ($482 million), and Germany ($421 million).

 With annual exports totaling $21.6 billion, Slovakia is the 12th largest car exporter in the world.
 Representing 23.3% of total exports, cars are the country’s most exported product by far.

 Slovakia is the 3rd largest global exporter of video displays, which is also its 3rd most exported product.
-Of the $5.09 billion worth of video display exports, Germany gets $1.09 billion.
+Of the $5.09 billion worth of Slovakia’s video display exports, Germany gets $1.09 billion.

 Sources and Further Reading